 Today, the state of gender equality at the workplace has undoubtedly improved since the 1980s; but more can be done.

-According to a survey by global consultancy Grant Thornton, just one in four senior roles globally was held by a woman last year.
+According to a survey by global consultancy Grant Thornton, just one in four senior roles globally was held by a woman in 2017.
 In Singapore, we fared better than the global average, with women accounting for 30% of senior roles, up from 26% in 2016.
 However, at the board level, Singapore is second to last among major international centres when it comes to gender diversity.

 According to DBS chief executive officer Piyush Gupta, embracing gender equality at the workplace is important for Singapore because of three factors.